zdanek/maverick/docs/1.1.5/README.md

 There are numerous methods of changing maverick config, and the config itself is extensive and complex.
 The underlying mechanisms and various config options are explored further in [About](/about#about-maverick) and [Modules](/modules/intro).
 However, to get started a single config file can be used: **~/config/maverick/localconf.json**.

 #### localconf.json
 This file can be used to set any parameter within the Maverick manifests.
 It contains some basic sample config entries to get you started, but any class::parameter setting can be used here.
-Like all files in ~/config it is specific and private to your computer and never committed back to Git, so is a good place to put settings like passwords and wifi access details.
+This file is 'frozen' from git and can never be committed back, so is a good place to put settings like passwords and wifi access details.
 A helper utility 'wifi-setup' will help you setup wifi settings within localconf.json more easily.
 If any settings are changed, added or removed in localconf.json, `maverick configure` needs to be run to activate these changes.

 #### Maverick code branch
 The `maverick self-update` command updates the Maverick software itself from github, which is the primary mechanism for updating Maverick.
 By default it updates from the 'stable' branch, which contains the latest code that has had at least some testing and review.
 The config file *~/config/maverick/maverick-branch.conf* contains the github branch that Maverick will use to update.
 Simply change this from 'stable' to 'master' and run `maverick self-update` to switch to the latest development code.
 Unless you want to test changes to Maverick under development, it is strongly recommended to leave this as stable.